Yang-Libing/KuiklyBase-components/README.md

 # KuiklyBase-component

 # Introduction
-Tencent Video is deeply involved in the Oteam collaboration project, jointly launching the KuiklyBase technical solution.
-Its Component module encapsulates commonly used reusable cross-platform components, currently including resource management, cross-language communication, network requests, and image loading modules.
+KuiklyBase is developed and open - sourced by the Oteam of Tencent's large front - end.
+Tencent Video and the PCG Device-side technology team were deeply involved in its construction.
+Its `Component` module encapsulates commonly used reusable cross-platform components, currently including resource management, cross-language communication, network requests, and image loading modules.
 This helps developers reduce multi-platform adaptation costs.
 Future iterations will continuously expand the component library.

 # Feature Overview
 | Component | Description | Supported Platforms | Release Status | Documentation |